-Net Income (Loss) Attributable to Non-Controlling Interests in Consolidated Funds.
+Net Income Attributable to Non-Controlling Interests in Consolidated Funds.
 Net income (loss) attributable to non-controlling interests in Consolidated Funds represents the ownership interests that third parties hold in Consolidated Funds that are consolidated in our financial statements.

-Net Income (Loss) Attributable to Non-Controlling Interests in Consolidated Subsidiaries.
-Net income (loss) attributable to non-controlling interests in consolidated subsidiaries represents the ownership interests that third parties hold in consolidated subsidiaries.
+Net Income (Loss) Attributable to Redeemable Non-Controlling Interests and Non-Controlling Interests in Consolidated Subsidiaries.
+Net income (loss) attributable to redeemable non-controlling interests and non-controlling interests in consolidated subsidiaries represents the ownership interests that third parties hold in our consolidated subsidiaries.

-Net Income (Loss) Attributable to Non-Controlling Interests in Medley LLC.
-Net income (loss) attributable to non-controlling interests in Medley LLC represents the ownership interests that non-managing members' hold in Medley LLC.
+Net Income Attributable to Non-Controlling Interests in Medley LLC.
+Net income attributable to non-controlling interests in Medley LLC represents the ownership interests that non-managing members' hold in Medley LLC.

 Our private funds are closed-end funds, and accordingly do not permit investors to redeem their interests other than in limited circumstances that are beyond our control, such as instances in which retaining the limited partnership interest could cause the limited partner to violate a law, regulation or rule.
-In addition, separately managed accounts for a single investor may allow such investor to terminate the investment management agreement at the discretion of the investor pursuant to the terms of the applicable documents.
-We manage assets for MCC and SIC, both of which are business development companies (BDCs).
+In addition, SMAs for a single investor may allow such investor to terminate the investment management agreement at the discretion of the investor pursuant to the terms of the applicable documents.
+We manage assets for MCC and SIC, both of which are BDCs.
 The capital managed by MCC and SIC is permanently committed to these funds and cannot be redeemed by investors.